Siegfried Mureșan: Representing the European Parliament

 Mureșan participated as a European Parliament representative at the 2016 World Bank-IMF annual meeting in Washington DC.
 He participated as an international observer in the Election Observation Mission of the European Parliament during the two rounds of the 2016 presidential election in Moldova.

 EPP Group Rapporteur on the activity of the European Investment Bank and the European Central Bank

-During his first mandate as a member of the European Parliament, Siegfried Vasile Mureșan was also EPP Group rapporteur on the 2016 annual report on the financial activities of the European Investment Bank and EPP Group rapporteur on the report on the 2016 annual report of the European Central Bank.
+During his first mandate as a member of the European Parliament, Mureșan was also EPP Group rapporteur on the 2016 annual report on the financial activities of the European Investment Bank and EPP Group rapporteur on the report on the 2016 annual report of the European Central Bank.

 Positions in the European Parliament on the rule of law in Romania

 Mureșan criticised the measures taken by the Romanian Government and Romanian Parliament in 2017 and 2018 to amend judicial legislation.
 He took part in protests against the Romanian Government organised between January 2017 and February 2018 in Bucharest.

 On 7 February 2018, during the debate of the European Parliament on "Threats to the Rule of Law Caused by the Judicial Reform in Romania" Mureșan emphasized his support for the protesters, saying "the reality in Romania is as follows: there is a major discrepancy between what people want and what the ruling coalition wants.
 People want justice and rule of law.
 They want European values, while the politicians from the Government want to weaken state institutions and put justice under their control."